arhat-dev/rs/README.md

 ### Why?

+A piece of software configuration is like a piece of contract between developer and end user: set this, do that.

-Both writing and resolving software configuration are tedious and error prone, especially when you want to achieve felixibility to some extent.
+For very long time, both writing and resolving software configuration are tedious and error prone, especially when you want to achieve felixibility to some extent.

-Here is an example, given target config like this
+Let's discuss with a simple example, take target config as this

 ```go
 type Config struct {